I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbaapi/ns-hbaapi-hba_portstatistics.md

 Reports the number of fibre channel words transmitted for all protocols and classes.

+`RxFrames`

+Reports the number of fibre channel frames received for all protocols and classes.

+`RxWords`

+Reports the number of fibre channel words received for all protocols and classes.

+`LIPCount`

+Reports the number of LIP events that have occurred on a arbitrated loop.

+`NOSCount`

+Reports the number of NOS events that have occurred on the switched fabric.

+`ErrorFrames`

+Reports the number of frames that have been received in error.

+`DumpedFrames`

+Reports the number of frames that were lost due to a lack of host buffers available.

+`LinkFailureCount`

+Reports the link failure count field of the error status block for the port.

+`LossOfSyncCount`

+Reports the value of the loss of synchronization count field of the link error status block for the port.

+`LossOfSignalCount`

+Reports the value of the loss of signal count field of the link error status block for the specified port.

+`PrimitiveSeqProtocolErrCount`

+Reports the value of the primitive sequence protocol error field of the link error status block for the port.

+`InvalidTxWordCount`

+Reports the value of the invalid transmission word field of the link error status block for the specified port.

+`InvalidCRCCount`

+Reports the value of the invalid CRC count field of the link error status block for the specified port.

 ## Requirements
 | &nbsp; | &nbsp; |